BalakaMd/goit-pythonweb-hw-10/Readme.md

 This is a REST API for managing contacts, built using FastAPI and SQLAlchemy.

-## Features
+## Key Features

-- Create new contacts
-- Retrieve a list of all contacts
-- Get a contact by ID
-- Update existing contacts
+- User registration and authentication
-- Delete contacts
+- Create, read, update, and delete contacts
-- Search contacts by name, surname, or email
+- Search contacts by first name, last name, or email
-- Get a list of contacts with birthdays in the next 7 days
+- Retrieve a list of contacts with upcoming birthdays

 ## Technologies

 - FastAPI
 - SQLAlchemy
 - PostgreSQL
+- Docker
+- Alembic (for database migrations)
-- Pydantic
+-
 ## Installation and Setup

 1. Clone the repository: